This case study is protected

 Educational wizards offer delightful educational moments within users' existing journeys, proven to enhance user trust compared to traditional Help Center articles that navigate users away and cause significant drop-off.
 My goal was to leverage these educational components across various security experiences to build a comprehensive system, repurposing proven patterns that keep users engaged in their current flow rather than losing them to external documentation.

-After socializing this concept across various PMs and engineering leads, it was overwhelmingly clear to the team and to leadership, the user benefit that these changes would provide.
-With Secure by Default's timeline quickly approaching, we knew that we needed to launch something quickly.
+After socializing this concept across various PMs and engineering leads, it was overwhelmingly clear to leadership the user benefit that these changes would provide.
+With Secure by Default's timeline quickly approaching, we knew however, that we needed to launch something quickly and the full redesign wouldn't ship in time.

-I collaborated with product and engineering partners to define a P0 MVP focused on the 2SV onboarding entry point – the core of my redesigned Security Settings tab.
-Together, we outlined a phased approach to incrementally roll out the guided experience and improve users' security states.
+I worked with my PM and engineering leads to scope a P0 focused on the 2SV onboarding entry point – the central focus and winning point of the redesigned Security Settings tab, and negotiated a suggestive chip pattern at the bottom of the section to more simply highlight the additional authentication methods users could add to their account.
+Together, we outlined a phased approach to incrementally roll out the guided experience and progressively improve users' security posture.

 ×